KevinEsh/operation_research/README.md

 ## 🎯 Project Goals

-- Deliver **high-fidelity demand forecasts** using time series and causal models
+- Deliver high-fidelity demand forecasts using time series and causal models
-- Solve **multi-objective fulfillment optimization problems** (inventory, cost, service)
+- Solve multi-objective fulfillment optimization problems (inventory, cost, service)
-- Create a **modular and reusable backend architecture**
+- Create a modular and reusable backend architecture
-- Provide a clean, extensible interface for integrations (APIs, UI, pipeline hooks)
+- Provide a clean, extensible interface for user interaction
-- Enable rapid experimentation and deployment for real-world retail scenarios

 ---

-## 🛠️ Tech Stack (Fill In)
+## 🛠️ Tech Stack

 - **Demand Prediction**: ML models fine-tuned to all store/product combinations using LightGBM to capture seasonality, promotions, and trends
 - **Fulfillment Optimization**: MILP/LP-based models that solve for constraints like demand satisfaction, max/min inventory levels, packaging restrictions, and shipping costs using the open-source solver OR-Tools